The HyperTexts

 Like Mussolini, Trump has had multiple wives, several mistressses and scores of adulterous affairs.

-Like Mussolini, Trump is working to strengthen laws against abortions, forcing girls and women to bear children they don't want or can't afford.
+Like Mussolini, Trump is working to strengthen laws against abortions, forcing girls and women to bear children they don't want and/or can't afford.

 Mussolini was taken to be a sheep in wolves' clothing, until he proved to be a real wolf.
 Many Americans seem to believe that what Trump says cannot be taken seriously.
 But Ben-Ghiat disagrees about Trump: "He means everything he says.
 Authoritarians never pivot."